Step-by-Step Guide to Starting an District of Columbia LLC in 2024

 While you can choose to act as your own registered agent, it’s often beneficial to use a professional registered agent service.

-Professional agents have experience handling legal documents and ensuring they are properly filed and delivered, which can save you time and prevent errors.
+• They can legal documents and ensure they are properly filed and delivered, which can save you time and prevent errors.

 Filing Articles Of Organization